williamjuan027/angular-animations-explorer/src/assets/post-content/advanced/disable/disable.content.md

 ## Some gotchas of this property

-The `disabled` property only targets Angular animations, hence animations that are implemented using CSS transitions or keyframe animations won’t be disabled.
+The `disabled` property only targets Angular animations, hence animations that are implemented using CSS transitions or keyframe animations won't be disabled.

-Another caveat: it won’t work for elements that are appended to the DOM directly.
+Another caveat: it won't work for elements that are appended to the DOM directly.
 Some examples of these types of elements are overlays such as bottom sheets and modals.
-Instead of using the previous methods of adding the `disabled` property, we can use Angular’s `Renderer2` to set the attribute directly to the overlay containers to disable both the element and its children’s animations.
+Instead of using the previous methods of adding the `disabled` property, we can use Angular's `Renderer2` to set the attribute directly to the overlay containers to disable both the element and its children's animations.

 ```ts
 constructor( private overlayContainer: OverlayContainer, private renderer:Renderer2 ) {